ChristophPHoppe/interactive_bikeshare_stats/README.md

 ### **Credits**

 The main function to execute the code was provided by Udacity.
-Each of the other functions where constructed by me.
+Each of the other functions were constructed by me.